Making a complaint about workplace sexual harassment

 In the workplace

-If you think sexual harassment has happened (or is happening) at your workplace, you can talk to people like:
+If you think sexual harassment has happened (or is happening) at your workplace, you can talk to:

 - a supervisor or manager